RG theory of spontaneous stochasticity for Sabra model of turbulence: The concept of (Eulerian) spontaneous stochasticity

 The spontaneous stochasticity (SpSt) hypothesis suggests that a correct asymptotic description of developed turbulence requires a different formulation of the limit.
 Namely, it is necessary to consider the limit in which all three small parameters, $\mathrm{Re}^{-1}$, $\Theta$ and $\delta$, tend to zero simultaneously~\cite{bandak2024spontaneous,ortiz2025spontaneous}.
 For example, the limit compatible with the values (\ref{eq1_3}) can be formulated as

 with the exponents $\beta = 38/8$ and $\gamma = 10/8$.
-This limit leads directly to the Euler equations (\ref{eq1_1Euler}), and we call any limit of this kind an ideal limit (generalizing the concept of an inviscid limit to include vanishing noise).
-The formulation (\ref{eq1_4}) does not mean that the physical parameters change in a certain proportion.
-Rather, it is a proper mathematical approximation to the (very small, but finite) physical parameters (\ref{eq1_3}).
+This limit leads directly to the Euler equations~(\ref{eq1_1Euler}), and we refer to any limit of this type as an ideal limit, generalizing the concept of the inviscid limit to include vanishing noise.
+The formulation (\ref{eq1_4}) does not mean that the physical parameters vary in a fixed proportion.
+Rather, it provides a proper mathematical approximation to the (very small, but finite) physical parameters (\ref{eq1_3}).